Kalulu: Biography

-After Stanley found Dr. Livingstone, he returned to England and decided to take M’Hali with him.
+After Stanley found Livingstone, he returned to England and decided to take M’Hali with him.
 He was Stanley's constant companion, and Stanley would record his reactions to new things.
 He commented on how good he was after drinking wine and upset after trying mustard.
 Stanley went on a lecture tour to America and to Paris, and M’Hali went with him.
 At one point they were delayed in the Seychelles, and whilst there and in London, Stanley had his photograph taken with M’Hali in the background.
-Moreover, Stanley wrote and published a book called "Kalulu, Prince, King and slave" in 1873.
+Moreover, Stanley wrote and published a book called Kalulu, Prince, King and slave in 1873.
 The book has been called a homosexual love story, and it describes a growing friendship between a character called Kalulu (an "Apollo"), who is older than the real M’Hali and another boy called "Selim" (Stanley's translator in Africa was called Selim).